SimplyEdit/simplyview/README.md

 `git clone https://github.com/SimplyEdit/simplyview.git`

 You'll get the whole repository, which includes the separate javascript files in `simplyview/js/`, as well as the combined set in `simplyview/dist`.

-If you use `simply.include.js`, make sure to also include `simply.include.next.js` in the same directory.